astrochun/Zcalbase_gal/Analysis/README.md

 ### Running Analysis
 The analysis is run by executing the run_grid_R23_O32_analysis() function in Analysis/DEEP2_R23_O32/general.py.
-By importing general in a python environment, the codes needed for the analysis (see list below) are imported.
+By importing analysis/deep2_r23_o32/general.py in a python environment, the codes needed for the analysis (see list below) are imported.

 Once run_grid_R23_O32_analysis() has run, other codes not listed below can be used to create various plots in addition what is created during the run.